ubisux/MSFS-Traffic-Web-Socket/README.md

 - Exposes the full aircraft JSON map via a WebSocket server on `localhost`.

 ## Version History
+0.5
+- Added ES Proxy as main callsign correlation source, falling back to VATSIM data if no ES Proxy connection.
+- Added detection of depRwy and depSID.
+- Fixed tags with Towerview frontend.

 0.4.1
 - Adjusted correlation logic due to on_ground status from Simconnect being inaccurate.
 - Updated Towerview (Typescript) code.